yyuyi/ConstantComparativeAnalysis/README.md

 ## Notes
 - Summaries are always generated and used (no toggle).
 - Refinement is preview‑only; the worker does not auto‑refine.
-- Quotes are always verbatim substrings of the source: spans for open coding, RAG + trimming for axial.
+- Quotes are always verbatim substrings of the source, retrieved via RAG during axial coding and trimmed to ≤ 3 sentences.
-- Render.com deployment
-  - Add this repo to Render as a Web Service.
-  - Build command: `pip install -r grounded_theory_agent/requirements.txt`
-  - Start command: `gunicorn grounded_theory_agent.app:app --bind 0.0.0.0:$PORT --timeout 120 --workers 1 --threads 4`
-  - Set env var `GT_OUTPUT_DIR=/tmp/generated` (writable on Render).
-Optionally set `OPENAI_API_KEY`.
-  - Alternatively use the provided `render.yaml` for IaC deployment.